PNC ‘S’ is for Savings review

 - PNC Standard Savings.
 Open with a minimum $25 deposit and avoid the $5 monthly fee when you maintain a $300 minimum monthly balance or set up an automatic transfer of at least $25 each month.
 It’s free if you’re under 18.

 - CDs.
-Offers a mix of fixed and variable rate options with terms ranging from seven days to 10 years.
+Offers a mix of fixed- and variable-rate CDs for individuals and businesses with terms ranging from seven days to 10 years.

 - Premium Business Money Market.
 Open this account with $100 and avoid the monthly fee when you maintain a $2,500 minimum balance.